-By the end of it, you’ll know exactly what they are, why you need one and how you can build one of your own.
+By the end of it, you’ll know exactly what they are, why you need one and how you can create an app of your own.

 And we’ll let you in on a secret.
 None of this involves you learning or writing a single line of code.

 Progressive web apps are browser-based equivalents of mobile apps, including features like push notifications and work offline mode.
 Although PWAs make the most of native mobile device features, they don’t require users to download anything from an app store.
 Instead, they can be discovered and accessed through search engines.

 Progressive web apps combine the benefits of web and mobile app development.
 As a result, they have the following characteristics:

 - Responsiveness - PWAs behave the same way on any device ( iOS, Android ), browser or screen size

 - Push notifications - PWAs allow you to increase engagement, keep users interested and entice them to return to the app

 - App-like appearance - PWAs look and feel like mobile apps

 - Easy installation - all users need to do to install a PWA is search for it on Google, visit the site and add it to you home page